naturalcrit/homebrewery/README.md

 in your browser and use The Homebrewery offline.

 If you had any issue at all, here are some links that may be useful:
-- [Course](https://learn.mongodb.com/courses/m103-basic-cluster-administration) on cluster administration, in the mongodb web, useful for begginners
+- [Course](https://learn.mongodb.com/courses/m103-basic-cluster-administration) on cluster administration, useful for begginners
 - [Mongo community forums](https://www.mongodb.com/community/forums/)
-- After mongodb 6.0, which i reccomend, to run mongo commands, users will have to install MongoDB Shell [from this link](https://www.mongodb.com/try/download/shell).
 - Useful Stack Overflow links for your most probable errors: [1](https://stackoverflow.com/questions/44962540/mongod-and-mongo-commands-not-working-on-windows-10), [2](https://stackoverflow.com/questions/15053893/mongo-command-not-recognized-when-trying-to-connect-to-a-mongodb-server/41507803#41507803), [3](https://stackoverflow.com/questions/51224959/mongo-is-not-recognized-as-an-internal-or-external-command-operable-program-o)

 If you still have problems, post in [Our Subreddit](https://www.reddit.com/r/homebrewery/) and we will help you.